 You will receive feedback on your academic CV and cover letter, interview, and presentation.
 You will also have the opportunity to observe how others approach the job application process, providing peer feedback and support.
 The event will end with a roundtable discussion, offering the chance to ask questions of academics who have been involved in university recruitment – as well as chatting and networking with others in similar positions to you.

-Due to the pandemic, in 2021 this event will take place entirely online.
+As in recent years, this event will take place entirely online.
 However, many universities were already moving towards introducing online elements to the job application process before the pandemic, so experience with this kind of format is likely to be useful in the future.

 Outline Itinerary (all events to take place online, exact timings TBC):

-An introduction to the event and History UK from Simon Peplow, Early Career Researcher representative for History UK.
+An introduction to the event and History UK from Simon Peplow, Education Officer for History UK.

 During the afternoon you will be asked to participate in four activities:

-- give a 5-minute presentation, followed by 3-4 minutes of questions; led by an experienced academic in front of other early career historians who will provide written feedback.
+- give a 5-minute presentation addressing the question ‘How does your research inform your teaching practices?’, followed by 3-4 minutes of questions; led by an experienced academic in front of other early career historians who will provide written feedback.

 - observe presentations from other attendees, ask questions and provide written feedback.